dmbee/seglearn/README.rst

 Dependencies
 ~~~~~~~~~~~~

-imbalanced-learn is tested to work under Python 2.7 and Python 3.5.
+seglearn is tested to work under Python 2.7 and Python 3.5.
 The dependency requirements are based on the last scikit-learn release:

 * scipy(>=0.13.3)